 Oh, and make sure your phone has a fully charged battery!

 Check with the hosts beforehand to see if they have somewhere available that you can spend the night, like a couch or air mattress.
 This removes all anxiety about needing to get home because you already planned to stay.

 If you are able to, host the gathering at your place!
 You won’t have to worry about driving anywhere at the end of the night.
 Just be sure that your guests make safe travel arrangements, or offer your couch for overnight guests!

 If you know yourself and know that after a few drinks you feel invincible, then remove the temptation of driving altogether.
 Give someone else your keys and ask them not to give them back to you until you are sober, or the next morning.

 Have a plan in place to avoid driving under the influence.
 Not only is it not worth the potential legal consequences, but it’s not worth risking your life.

-If you do find yourself in the unfortunate situation of being charged with a DUI, Joe Good, Attorney at Law can help.
+If you do find yourself in the unfortunate situation of being charged with a DUI in Mt.
+Pleasant or Charleston, Joe Good, Attorney at Law can help.
 Joe has 13 years of experience handling DUI cases and will fight to make sure your rights are protected.
 No case is too challenging.